-7.1 Recommended Action: Work with the Region to promote the Developers' Handbook.
+7.1 Recommended Action: Work with the Region to promote the Handbook for Developing Affordable Housing.

-7.2 Recommended Action: Update the Developers' Handbook on a regular basis.
+7.2 Recommended Action: Update the Handbook for Developing Affordable Housing on a regular basis.

 7.3 Recommended Action: Building on the Region's updated Housing Solutions Plan, continue to work with the Region to explore and promote alternative forms of affordable home ownership models, such as rent-to-own, shared equity, unbundling, and life lease, within the development community.
-This could be an additional section incorporated within the Developers' Handbook.
+This could be an additional section incorporated within the Handbook for Developing Affordable Housing.